DLvalentine/xit-parse/README.md

     DUE_DATE_MOD_TYPE,
     TAG_MOD_TYPE
 ```
-# Output Example
+# Usage Example

-When `toObject` is called on the following *.xit file (A book reading list, as an example), you can expect the following object (stringified for your reading convenience)
+When `toObject` is called on the following *.xit file (A book reading list, as an example), you can expect the following object:

-**The Xit file:**
+**Input: ReadingList.xit**

 ```
 Books I Am Reading